odelrio/odelrio/README.md

 # 👋🏻 Hello!

-I'm a Software Developer and a tech enthusiast based in Barcelona.
+I'm a Software Developer and a tech enthusiast based in Barcelona, Spain.
 My area of expertise involves building backend services in a distributed, scalable, and resilient way.
 I've worked in Agile teams developing software for high-concurrency environments.

 I've written a set of lists so you can get to know me better without having to read too much, but feel free to email me to schedule a call anytime.